 Ikigai (生き甲斐) is a Japanese concept that means “a reason for being.”
-Purpose is an intersection of what you are good at, what you love, what the world needs, and what you can be paid for.
+We have borrowed this model to help find your brand purpose.
+It is an intersection of what you are good at, what you love, what the world needs, and what you can be paid for.

 Borrowing the model for branding